bcwhite-code/brians-blueprints/self-building-spacex.md

 there is an LTN requester for that fluid somewhere on the planet.

-Later on, if it's necessary to bring it material in significant quantities, they can be configured in the "bulk" combinator.
+Later on, if it's necessary to bring it material in significant quantities, they can be configured in the "bulk" combinator (it actually says "bulk" next to it).
 Set the filters in the blue loaders from the red warehouse chests to match and all this will be made available via a rail provider station.
 (Don't remove the existing filter item -- burner miners -- because if the loader becomes "unfiltered" then everything will get sent to the station.)

 The personal rocket allows flying around with a full load of cargo, making it available via logistics, and the re-loading a new rocket for